darebrawley/mip653/_projects/final-project.md

 ## Methodology

 The methodology assignment is like a road map for how you will accomplish the remainder of the analytical and cartographic work for your final project.
 In essence, your methodology is a plan for how you plan to answer your spatial research question.
-In your methodology you will identify all of the input datasets you need, how you will manipulate them using [geoprocessing operations](/../assignment03), and then what final outputs you will produce.
+In your methodology you will identify all of the input datasets you need; how you will manipulate them using [geoprocessing operations](/../assignment03), select by expression operations, table and spatial joins and other methods you have learned this semester; and then what final outputs you will produce.
 It is also a chance to further refine your question and your topic after searching for datasets and speaking with the instructor and your peers about your topic.

 **Please submit the following to your final project google drive folder by midnight on Tuesday 11/10**